10 Easy-to-Use Photo Editing Programs for Newbie Photographers

 Zoner has a free edition and a paid edition.
 When you download it for the first time, you are immediately put on one month of Pro.
 After the 30 days are up, if you choose not to pay for Pro, then you are switched to the free version.

-The Pro version costs a staggering $89.
-At that price point, you would have to be head-over-heels in love with it to justify a purchase.
-After all, the professional Lightroom 6 is just a little more at $149.
+The Pro version costs $89.
+At that price point, you would be hard-pressed to find a reason to buy the app.
+As a comparison, the professional Adobe Lightroom is only $9.99/month.

 Zoner has extras such as photo frames and templates, a script to view PS and EPS files, and several extras for RAW file formats.
-Other features include camera photo imports, batch renaming, batch re-organizing, 50 different editing tools, and more.
+Other features include camera photo imports, batch renaming, batch re-organizing, a range of editing tools, and more.

 Pixlr is a web app for editing photos.
 This is another easy-to-use photo editor that’s ideal for beginners.
 You can use the app to open an image from your desktop or from the web.

 There’s support for masks and layers, plenty of adjustment, effect, and filter options, and a way to add text to your images.
 It should be noted that Pixlr is ad-supported.

 Editing Photos on Your Smartphone